Tips to Avoid Fraud and Scams During an International Move

 When you are choosing an overseas moving company, if you find some warning signs, be aware.
 Some of the common ones are as follows:

-- Unrealistically low estimates: Sometimes, if the quote is too low it can be too good to be true.
-So, watch out and ask why the company is offering such low estimates than the standard pricing.
+- Unrealistically Low Estimates: Sometimes, if the quote is too low, it can be too good to be true.
+So, watch out and ask why the company is offering such lower estimates than the standard pricing

-- Pressure to make quick decisions: Take your time, compare pricing and then take the right decision.
-If a mover is pressuring you to make quick decisions to sign up, know that they might not be legit in services.
+- Pressure to Make Quick Decisions: Take your time, compare pricing, and then take the right decision.
+If a mover is rushing you to sign up, they may not be trustworthy

-- No official paperwork: Every moving sign up should be paper-bound.
-If the moving company does not give you written estimates, receipts or mutually agreed agreements, know that there is something that they are hiding and might indicate a rising scam.
+- No Official Paperwork: Every moving signup should be paper-bound.
+If the moving company does not give you written estimates, receipts, or mutually agreed agreements, know that there is something that they are hiding, and it might indicate a rising scam

 How to Report Such Scams?

-If you find that you have been trapped into a moving scam, immediately take any of the following actions:
+If you find that you have been trapped in a moving scam, immediately take any of the following actions:

-- Contact Your Local Authorities: Immediately report about the scam that has happened with you to your nearest law enforcement agency.
+- Contact Your Local Authorities: Immediately report the scam that has happened to you to your nearest law enforcement agency

-- Leave Reviews: There are consumer forums where you can share your experience about the fraud that has happened with you.
-This will help many beware of the reported company.
+- Leave Reviews: You can share your experience with fraud in consumer forums.
+This will help many beware of the reported company

-- Notify Moving Associations: If you have already signed up and the moving service has begun, report to the relevant moving association under which the respective moving company has claimed to be affiliated with.
+- Notify Moving Associations: If you have already signed up and the moving service has begun, report to the relevant moving association under which the respective moving company has claimed to be affiliated.

 How Do You Stay Safe from Common Moving Scams?

-- Get Multiple Estimates: It is important that you gather quotes from at least three moving companies, so that you can compare and decide which company to pick.
+- Get Multiple Estimates: You must gather quotes from at least three moving companies so that you can compare and decide which company to pick

-- Check Licensing and Insurance: Confirm the mover’s licensing and insurance information with the proper authorities.
+- Review Licensing and Insurance: Confirm the mover’s licensing and insurance information with the proper authorities

-- Avoid Large Deposits: Do not make a lot of advanced payments, pay at the time of delivery.
+- Avoid Large Deposits: Do not make many advanced payments; pay at the time of delivery

 Choose The Right International Moving Company